Multigraph edge-coloring with local list sizes: Notation and Preliminaries

 Let us now define our final class of chains.

 \begin{defn} We say that a chain $C$ is \emphd{$\phi$-content} for a partial coloring $\phi$ if it is $\phi$-shiftable and $\Pot(G, \Shift(\phi, C)) < \Pot(G, \phi)$. \end{defn}

 Note that

+We will describe procedures that compute chains that are either $\phi$-happy or $\phi$-content for any partial coloring $\phi$.
 It follows that after finding a finite number of content chains, we are guaranteed to find a happy one.
-We will describe procedures that compute chains that are either $\phi$-happy or $\phi$-content for any partial coloring $\phi$.
 Furthermore, we will show that these procedures run in $\poly(\Delta, n)$ time.
 Assuming $\max_{x}|f(x, L)| \leq \poly(\Delta, n)$, it follows from \eqref{eqn:pot_bdd} that we can compute such colorings in $\poly(\Delta, n)$ time.

 The first special type of chains we consider are path chains.